 Her work has been published in Journal of Applied Psychology, Leadership, Employee Relations, The Leadership Quarterly, Applied Psychology: An International Review, Group and Organization Management, Journal of Managerial Psychology, and The Journal of Business Ethics, and she was awarded the 2003 Sage Outstanding Paper Award for Research Methods.

 She serves on the editorial review board of The Leadership Quarterly and is co-editor of a 2007 special issue of Applied Psychology: An International Review on follower-centric approaches to leadership.
 She recently co-edited a book titled Follower-Centered Perspectives on Leadership: A Tribute to the Memory of James R. Meindl as part of the Leadership Horizons series.

 Co-authored with B. Schyns.
 “Foreword and Introduction.”
 In Inclusive Leadership: Negotiating Gendered Spaces, edited by S. Adapa and A. Sheridan.
 Palgrave Macmillan Publishing, 2018.

 Co-authored with J.C.
 Kohles and Q. Yan.
 “Leading and Learning to Change: The Role of Leadership Style and Mindset in Error Learning and Organizational Change.”
 Journal of Change Management.
-In press.
+2018.

 Co-authored with B.A.
 Blair.
 “Looking for Leadership in All the Wrong Places: The Impact of Culture on Proactive Followership and Follower Dissent.”
 Journal of Social Issues.
 In press.